GangaNaveenPotu/-AI-Generated-Survey-and-Form-Builder/README.md

 ### Try It Now!

 1. Visit the [live frontend](https://ai-form-builder-frontend.onrender.com)
+2. Sign up for a new account or sign in
+3. You'll be redirected to the form builder page
-2. Create a new form
+4. Create a form manually or using AI generation
-3. Add fields using drag-and-drop
-4. Submit test responses
+5. Save your form (you'll be redirected to dashboard)
+6. Share your form link with others
-5. View analytics and charts
+7. View analytics and charts for responses

 ---

 ## ✨ Features

+- 🔐 **User Authentication**: Secure sign up and sign in with JWT-based authentication
-- 🚀 **AI-Powered Form Generation**: Generate form fields using natural language descriptions via Claude API
+- 🚀 **AI-Powered Form Generation**: Generate form fields using natural language descriptions via Claude API or Gemini API
 - 🖥️ **Drag-and-Drop Interface**: Intuitive form builder with drag-and-drop field reordering
 - 📊 **Interactive Analytics Dashboard**: Visualize form responses with pie charts, bar charts, and statistics
 - 🔄 **Real-time Updates**: See changes as you build your form
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - 📤 **CSV Export**: Export response data for further analysis
 - ✅ **Form Validation**: Built-in validation for required fields
+- 🔗 **Form Sharing**: Share forms via direct links with social media integration
 - 🎨 **Modern UI**: Beautiful, intuitive interface built with Tailwind CSS
+- 🛡️ **Protected Routes**: Secure access to user-specific forms and data

 ---